-America’s lighthouses are a very special place to share history with children and grandchildren.
-These beacons will always be a glimpse into history, wonderful symbols of our maritime ancestry.
-Preserved lighthouses remain to enlighten future generations about the past, as time marches on.
+Taking a coastal road trip?
+Why not map out a few historic lighthouses along the way and linger for a moment in time.
+America’s lighthouses are very special places to share history with children and grandchildren.
+These beacons will always be a glimpse into history, wonderful symbols of America’s maritime ancestry.
+Thankfully, preserved lighthouses remain to enlighten future generations about the past, as time marches on.

 Been under the assumption that since St. Augustine is Florida’s oldest city, then it would also be home to the oldest lighthouse in the state?
-Many are surprised to discover that Amelia Island holds claim to the oldest lighthouse in the state.
+Many are surprised to discover that Amelia Island holds claim to the oldest lighthouse in Florida.
 St. Augustine is actually the oldest “continuously-occupied city” in the entire United States, dating back to 1565.
-However, the first St. Augustine lighthouse crashed into the sea around 1880.
-The second St. Augustine lighthouse (still standing today) was completed in 1874.
+However, the first St. Augustine lighthouse crashed into the sea.
+The second St. Augustine lighthouse (still standing today) was completed in 1874, long after the Amelia Island lighthouse.

 The lighthouse is also one of only two remaining lighthouses in the state designed by Winslow Lewis, the American lighthouse builder.
 The Amelia Island Lighthouse is located on a 60-foot bluff (i.e. 60 feet above sea level), overlooking the marsh and Egans Creek.